Analyzing Gartner’s 2019 Magic Quadrant for Analytics

 On February 11th, 2019, Gartner released its latest magic quadrant for analytics and business intelligence platforms.
 As we’ve done since 2016, we will highlight who Gartner considers the market leaders to be, as well as any notable changes and constants from previous quadrants.
 Before we do that, let’s cover some of Gartner’s most interesting assumptions and thoughts on the market as a whole.

-AtScale is a Virtual Data Warehouse that seamlessly connects any BI tool to any data platform.
+AtScale’s Intelligent Data Virtualization seamlessly connects any BI tool to any data platform.
 We’ve been fortunate enough to help our customers get the most out of their data regardless of which BI tools they utilize.
 While each tool has its pros and cons, let’s look at the BI landscape and how Gartner views its evolution in the enterprise.

 Gartner takes a bimodal approach to categorizing Business Intelligence vendors, and heavily uses this framework in describing the different quadrants and how various vendors perform.
 Mode One is defined as “continuing to develop clear best practices, with well understood business objectives and a focus on security,” while Mode Two is considered more exploratory and involves experimenting to solve new problems and problems that might arise in the future.
 Put in a less esoteric fashion, mode 1 encompasses traditional BI processes such as preparing data, scheduling and sending recurring reports, and querying multiple fact tables and complex schemas in a single data source.
 Mode 2 refers to modern and next-generation processes such as visualization, agility, and self-service BI.